xianglusoc/xianglusoc.github.io/index.md

   [[Paper]](https://www.tandfonline.com/doi/abs/10.1080/1369183X.2019.1577725)

-  Abstract: ‘Twice-minority’ immigrants, immigrants who are ethnic minorities in both their home country and country of destination, may face ambiguity and multiple options in their ethnic self-identification in the host society.
-This paper investigates the dynamics in the identity construction among such groups.
-My data comes from in- depth interviews with 40 recent immigrants in the United States from two minority ethnic groups in China: Korean-Chinese and Uyghur.
-I find that these two groups’ perceived phenotypical and cultural difference from (or similarity to) the majority Han ethnic group in China, experiences of prejudice in China, and pre- existing transnational ethnic ties influence the identity dynamics in their interactions with different groups in the U.S. Both Korean- Chinese and Uyghur immigrants experience a mix of pulling and pushing forces towards identities associated with different proximal host groups in these interactions, but Uyghur immigrants’ identity options are constrained by their phenotypical distinctness from the Han Chinese.
-Both groups maintain their distinct ethnic identity in the host society, but they find different new bases for their twice-minority identity.
-The article shows how everyday interactions with multiple ethnic audiences shape possibilities of identity and ethnicisation and helps us better understand ethnic identity and transnational movement of ethnic schemas.

 ## Works in progress

-- Hu, Olivia*, Xiang Lu*, and Wendy D. Roth.
-“Linking Race and Genes: Racial Conceptualization among Genetic Ancestry Test-Takers.”
-Preprint available at: 10.31235/osf.io/4qskn (*indicates equal contribution.)
-(Under review.)

-- Lu, Xiang.
-“Multiple Patterns of Change in Religiosity: Hui Muslim Internal Migrants in an International Trade City in China.”
-(Under review.)

 - Lu, Xiang. “’I Thought That Muslims Should Be like Brothers’: How Chinese Hui Muslims Understand Their Relationship to Middle Eastern and North African (MENA) Muslims in a Global Market Town.”
-(Under review.)

 - Lu, Xiang.
 “Discourses of Race and Ethnicity in Modern China: A Study of Geography and History Textbooks, 1903–1984.”